pmuller/versions/docs/api/constraint.rst

 Parsing
 +++++++

-:class:`Constraint` has a convenient `parse` static method to parse constrints strings into :class:`Constraint` objects.
+:class:`Constraint` has a convenient :meth:`~Constraint.parse` class method to parse constrints strings into :class:`Constraint` objects.

 Constraint strings are composed of a constraint operator,